Silicon Valley startup Illumio launches in APAC with new Sydney HQ

-A Silicon Valley-based security startup has chosen Sydney as the location for its expanded Asia Pacific operations, and it pledges to bring its ‘watertight compartment’ ideology to data centres and cloud environments in the region.
+A Silicon Valley-based security startup has chosen Sydney as the location for its expanded Asia Pacific operations, and it pledges to bring its ‘watertight compartment' ideology to data centers and cloud environments in the region.

 The company is embarking on rapid expansion plans across Australia, New Zealand and the UK.
 Its first regional headquarters in Sydney follows significant interest from financial institutions in Australia, Hong Kong and Singapore.

 Illumio's vice president of Asia Pacific Rob van Es will spearhead the Sydney office.
 He says that the Australia, New Zealand, Singapore and Hong Kong markets are the company's first planned areas for growth.

 “We have nearly 100 customers today.
 While the first companies to take advantage of our technology were large, highly regulated industries – such as financial institutions and global SaaS companies – the market is maturing, and we are increasingly seeing interest from mid-sized companies,” van Es explains.

 “The need to secure the inside of data centers and cloud environments applies to all industries – it's an issue that all types of organisation is facing.

 The company has been backed by $125 million Series D funding round led by J.P.
 Morgan Asset Management in June 2017 and has increased its headcount by more than 60% last year to support its growth.